 The Copyright & Licensing Officer will:

-- Acknowledge the complaint usually within 20 calendar days of receiving it;
+- Acknowledge the request usually within 5 working days of receiving it;

-Make an initial judgement (obtaining advice from the Bodleian Libraries copyright officer or other suitable individual if necessary) of the validity of the complaint and:
+Make an initial judgement (obtaining advice if necessary) of the validity of the request and:

-- if the complaint is plausible based on UK law, the resource will be removed or access will be suspended pending verification of the complaint;
+- If the request is plausible based on UK law, the resource will be removed or access will be suspended pending verification of the request;

-- if we judge the complaint implausible or incorrect, we will inform the complainant of this and our reasons, and the resource will be reinstated to the website;
+- If we judge the request implausible or incorrect, we will inform the requestor of this and our reasons, and the resource will be reinstated to the website;

-- Where necessary we will seek professional legal advice on the complaint;
+- Where necessary we will seek professional legal advice on the request;

-- We will advise the person who deposited the resource in question, outline the nature of the complaint and give them the opportunity to refute the complaint;
+- We will liaise with the person who deposited the resource in question, outline the nature of the request and give them the opportunity to refute the request;

-- If the investigation finds in the complainant’s favour, then we will remove the resource permanently from the repository unless the complainant gives us permission to retain it.
-The records of an item will only be withdrawn from view for reasons such as their being found to violate the legal rights of any person.
+- If the investigation finds in the requestor’s favour, then the resource will remain removed from public view.
+The item record(s) will only be withdrawn from view for reasons such as their being found to violate the legal rights of any person.

 Other queries should in the first instance be referred to the ORA Helpdesk (https://ora.ox.ac.uk/contact) and escalated to the appropriate service manager.